Post

 Mercier, H., & Claidière, N. (2022).
 Does discussion make crowds any wiser?
 Cognition, 222, 104912.

-Week 10.
-Information Cascades
+Week 13.
+Information Cascades and Polarization

-The folly of crowds: information cascades.
+The folly of crowds: information cascades and polarization.

 Bikhchandani, S., Hirshleifer, D., & Welch, I. (1992).
 A Theory of Fads, Fashion, Custom, and Cultural Change as Informational Cascades.
 The Journal of Political Economy, 100(5), 992–1026.